 TFUNIPAYLOAD01 – Universal MAVLink Sensor Interface for UAV Payloads

-TFUNIPAYLOAD01 is a universal interface board designed for seamless integration of custom sensors with PX4 or ArduPilot-based UAVs, especially when no dedicated driver exists for the sensor within the flight stack.
+TFUNIPAYLOAD01 is a universal interface board designed for seamless integration of custom sensors with PX4- or ArduPilot-based UAVs, especially when no dedicated driver for the sensor exists in the flight stack.

 Its key advantage lies in the use of MAVLink Tunnel packets, eliminating the need to modify autopilot firmware.
 This solution is suited for rapid deployment and testing of new environmental or scientific sensors without the need to delve into autopilot firmware development.
 It provides a plug-and-play bridge between your sensor and the powerful TF-ATMON ecosystem.